 I have been thinking a lot about water, most days (here in Scotland anyway) it seems to fall from the sky freely, but few of us have the luxury of our own water source.

 What started this train of thought was a well-known bottled water brand being retailed at 94p for 500ml.
 That is £1,880 per Cubic Metre.
-If that was the price that most businesses paid then they would be pretty quick to install water saving equipment.
-OK that price is extreme.
+If that was the price that most businesses paid then they would be pretty quick to install water-saving equipment.
+OK, that price is extreme.
 Sainsbury’s sell two litres of water for 25p which is still £125 per m3.

 So what are the charges in Scotland?

-Well it all depends on what size of water pipe that brings water into your building and how much you use.
-Even in this modern day, not every business has a water meter, which can be problematic, but I will come back to water meters later.
+Well, it all depends on what size of water pipe that brings water into your building and how much you use.
+Even in this modern-day, not every business has a water meter, which can be problematic, but I will come back to water meters later.

 Scottish Water costs 85p per m3.
-However the water companies charge £1.43 to dispose of that same m3.
+However, the water companies charge £1.43 to dispose of that same m3.
 So the true cost is £2.28 per m3.
-Not too bad when compared to Strathmore Spring or Sainsburys(other brands are available)
+Not too bad when compared to Strathmore Spring or Sainsbury’s (other brands are available)

 ‘Ah but I don’t pour bottled water down the toilet’ I hear you say, well technically you do but only once your body has processed it.

-There are several guilty parties in the water wastage league, but in reality anything that uses water, dispenses water or carries water has the potential to cause wastage and should be checked regularly.
+There are several guilty parties in the water wastage league, but in reality, anything that uses water, dispenses water or carries water has the potential to cause wastage and should be checked regularly.